evildmp/diataxis-documentation-framework/quality.rst

 world.
 It’s **subjective**, which means that we can assess it only in the light of the needs of the subject of experience, the human.

 And, deep quality is **conditional** upon functional quality.
-Documentation can be accurate and complete and consistent without being truly excellent - but it will never be excellent without being accurate and complete and consistent.
+Documentation can be accurate and complete and consistent without being truly excellent - but it will never have deep quality without being accurate and complete and consistent.
+No user of documentation will experience it as beautiful, if it's inaccurate, or enjoy the way it anticipates their needs if it's inconsistent.
+The moment we run into such lapses the experience of documentation is tarnished.

 Finally, all of the characteristics of functional quality appear to us, as documentation creators, as burdens and **constraints**.
 Each one of them